Flauschbaellchen/atheme-ruby/README.md

 ### Login

-The initial session uses an anonymous login which can be re-choosen by calling @session.anonymous! or by logging out.
+The initial session uses an anonymous login which can be re-choosen by  logging out.

 To login with an account registered with NickServ use the following: